Extra immunisations for tamariki and whānau

 Talk to your doctor, nurse, or healthcare provider about whether extra protection is a good idea and how much it would cost.

-As well as being up to date with routine vaccinations, in particular measles, hepatitis B, and tetanus, you and your whānau may need to be immunised against other diseases such as yellow fever, rabies, cholera, hep A, and typhoid.
+Depending on where you are travelling to, you may also need to be immunised against other diseases such as yellow fever, rabies, cholera, hep A and typhoid.

 Before travelling, check with your doctor, nurse, or healthcare provider to see if extra vaccinations are needed for the areas you're travelling to.
 There will be a cost for these.
 You can also check the following websites: